 Seasonal patterns are consistent across the country.
 The difference lies in when the pattern starts and how long it lasts.
 The Fall turnover as many call it, or the fall transition, stumps many anglers with where to look for bass and what baits to use.
 During other seasons, fish make predictable moves but, during the fall, the bass can be finicky and not be in predictable areas.
-Tim Little of Tactical Bassin has some tips for finding and catching fish during the fall transition.
+Matt Allen and Tim Little of Tactical Bassin have some tips for finding and catching fish during the fall transition.
 The main questions Tim answer are:

 What is Fall Turnover?

-When talking about fall turnover, Tim mentions the easiest way to know is when the sun goes down, you feel the need to grab a sweatshirt or jacket.
+When talking about fall turnover, Matt and Tim mentions the easiest way to know is when the sun goes down, you feel the need to grab a sweatshirt or jacket.
 This is a key identifier that your area may go through the fall turnover.
 Obviously this time differs for every region and that is why Tim gives this situation for you to think about wherever you may be living.
 This can happen overnight and doesn’t have to change what is happening during the day.
 It focuses just on what the coldest night temperatures get to.
 So now you have an indication of when the turnover happens but WHAT is happening?

 The “turnover” is in reference to the water column turning over and mixing.
 During summer the water separates between warm surface temperature and cool, oxygen-rich, deeper water.
 These two are separated by what is called a thermocline.
 During the turnover, the thermocline breaks and the two water temps start to mix creating more livable water for the bass to be in.
 It also opens up the water column for the bait schools to start roaming.
 Once they start roaming, the bass follow suit trying to gorge themselves before winter.